Saturday, May 5, 2012

 "Back on My Feet Again", from Bolton's sixth album...

-1990: Sinead O'Connor was solidly at #1 on the album chart with I Do Not What What I Haven't Got and Janet Jackson's Rhythm Nation 1814 #2.
-Soul Provider from Michael Bolton was #3, followed by M.C.
-Hammer at 4 with Please Hammer Don't Hurt 'Em.
-The rest of the Top Ten: Paula Abdul with Forever Your Girl, Bonnie Raitt's Nick of Time coming in at #6, Violator from Depeche Mode #7, Heart moving into the top ten with Brigade, Pump from Aerosmith at #9 and the debut from Alannah Myles at #10.
+1990: Sinead O'Connor was solidly at #1 on the Album chart with I Do Not Want What I Haven't Got and Janet Jackson's Rhythm Nation 1814 #2.
+Soul Provider from Michael Bolton was #3, followed by MC Hammer at 4 with Please Hammer Don't Hurt 'Em.
+The rest of the Top 10: Paula Abdul with Forever Your Girl, Bonnie Raitt's Nick of Time coming in at #6, Violator from Depeche Mode #7, Heart moving into the Top 10 with Brigade, Pump from Aerosmith at #9 and the debut from Alannah Myles at #10.

 1992: The Beach Boys appeared on the ABC-TV show Full House.

-1995: Drummer Steven Adler of Guns N' Roses was arraigned on heroin possession.
+1995: Drummer Steven Adler of Guns N' Roses was arraigned in Van Nuys (California) Municipal Court on heroin possession.

 1997: Bruce Springsteen was awarded the Polar Music Prize by Sweden.

 2002: The plug was pulled on an interview with Ted Nugent on a Denver radio station after Nugent used derogatory racial terms for both Asians and Blacks.
-Now we know what type of person he is.
+We of course now know what type of low life scum he is.

 2005: "Hollaback Girl" by Gwen Stefani was the #1 song.